shapeoko/Docs/content/tips.md

 ----

-###Missing Parts
+###Missing (or damaged) Parts

 Although the kits are counted carefully and weighed, some kits will have missing parts.
-Please inventory the kit in its entirety at your first chance after it arrives, so that you can make _one_ request for replacement parts --- doing so will save you time and preclude multiple shipments.
+Please inventory the kit in its entirety at your first chance after it arrives, taking time to examine each piece and ensure that it is in good condition and shape for the intended usage, so that you can make _one_ request for replacement parts --- doing so will save you time and preclude multiple shipments.
 You should be able to proceed with your machine assembly --- some stand-in parts:

 * Precision Shims --- use an M5 washer instead in the belt idler wheels (which are easily accessed after the machine is assembled) --- make note of which one(s) you do this for, so that they can be replaced
 * Aluminum Spacers --- the shorter ones are easily replaced with a stack of M5 washers --- again, use the replacements on spacers for idler wheels and other easily accessed parts.